network overlays

 Introduced by Cisco in Nexus OS software Release 5.1(3), FabricPath Nexus allows architects to design highly scalable actual Layer 2 fabrics.
 Similar to the spanning tree, it provides an almost plug-and-play deployment model with the benefits of Layer 3 routing, allowing FabricPath networks to scale at an unprecedented level.

 In addition to its simplicity, Fabric Path enables faster, simpler, and flatter data center networks.
-Cisco FabricPath uses routing principles to allow Layer 2 scaling.
-Therefore, it brings the stability of Layer 3 routing to Layer 2Fabric path traffic is no longer forwarded along a spanning tree design.
+Cisco FabricPath uses routing principles to allow Layer 2 scaling, bringing the stability of Layer 3 routing to Layer 2Fabric path traffic is no longer forwarded along a spanning tree design.
 As a result, we now have a more scalable design that is not limited by bisectional bandwidth.

 **The need for layer 2**